 Under California law, a parent's first and most important obligation is to support his or her children.
 This becomes especially significant if you're going through a divorce, separation, or paternity suit because in these situations, a court will decide who gets custody of your children, who pays child support, how much they have to pay, and other important issues.
-If you're facing any of these serious life events, you'll want to know how the child support laws work in California.
+If you're facing any of these serious life events, you'll want to know how the California child support laws work.

 What California Law Says About Who Pays Child Support

 Typically, the noncustodial parent is the one who makes regular payments of child support to the custodial parent (Sec.
 3002, et seq).
 The custodial parent is the one who will be with ("in custody of") the child the majority of the time, paying for many of the expenses of raising a child: food, housing, education, health care, etc. (Sec 3004, et seq., Sec.
 4053).
 If the parents are unable to reach a custody agreement themselves, the court will determine who the custodial parent will be.
 Both parents must support their unmarried children until they are 18 years old, or longer for children who are full-time high school students or disabled adults incapable of supporting themselves (Sec.
 3022, 3580, 3900, et seq.).

 What California Law Says About Calculating Child Support

 A court usually determines child support payments based on income.
 For the purposes of determining child support, "income" includes not only salary or hourly wages, but other types of funds as well.
 Sources of income may include:

 After your total income is determined, the court uses a statewide uniform guideline formula to see how much you owe or should be paid (Sec.
 4055).
 This formula takes into account a number of factors, including (Sec.
 4055):

 - Parents' incomes